 [31:20] Talk About Cost and Insurance Coverage

 Shoshana is not an expert on payer reimbursements.
 This is one area she loves to dive more deeply into.
 Often when patients are in the hospital and a palliative care team is called in to consult or see a patient and their family, that's covered by insurance.
-On the outpatient side like in the clinic and the patient is able to drive to the doctor, this will be a slightly different reimbursement setup.
+On the outpatient side, like in the clinic and the patient is able to drive to the doctor, this will be a slightly different reimbursement setup.
 But most insurance companies recognize that palliative care offers a huge value for patients not only financially, but it's just good care.
 Shoshana also thinks things are changing around payers being much more willing to cover these services even alongside curative treatments.
 So people can be undergoing chemotherapy or other expensive treatments and still benefit from palliative care.

 [33:15] About The End Well Symposium

 One thing Shoshana noticed is it's always the same people when she goes to these gatherings.
 So she would like to invite new people to this conversation.
-She welcomes folks outside of the realm of palliative care like other specialties in medicine.
+She welcomes folks outside of the realm of palliative care, like other specialties in medicine.
 Or more people from nursing or social work or even the spiritual care realm to get more involved in these high-level conversations.

-Shoshana further shares that this is not a health care issue but a human issue.
-How we live and hopefully live well until the very end is something that applies to all of us.
+Shoshana further shares that this is not a health care issue, but a human issue.
+How we live – and hopefully live well – until the very end is something that applies to all of us.
 So she founded this first-of-its-kind gathering called End Well.
 It takes place on December 7, 2017 in San Francisco.
-She hopes to being together the worlds of design, technology, policy, media, law, patient advocacy – all with the goal of generating very inter-professional, human-centered innovation for the end of life experience.
+She hopes to being together the worlds of design, technology, policy, media, law, and patient advocacy – all with the goal of generating very inter-professional, human-centered innovation for the end of life experience.
 They're looking at how they can re-design systems and come up with new products, new services that transform the end of life experience into a much more human-centered experience.

 So this is going to feel like a TED event.
 They will have 20 world-renowned thought leaders speaking.
 They will have a full day of engaging, short, highly-curated presentations.
 400 attendees are expected to come from all over the world.
 They mirror the diversity of their speakers.
 It's open to the public.
 They'd love to have more medical students or people thinking of going to medicine.
 They're inviting anyone that cares about this issue as a human issue.